CS613-NLP/assignment-2/README.md

 ## About

 In this Assignment, we had to train n-gram models from unigram to quadgram on the dataset provided.
 We had to implemenent different smoothing techniques and compare the preplexities of the models.
+Details of each task can be found here - [documentation](Tasks_and_Results.pdf)

 ## File Structure
 The repository contains the following folders.
 Their descriptions are as follows: